louiscockenpot/game-of-life/README.md

 ## Contributing

-To contribute to this project, you can modify the code and create a pull request.
-If you find any bugs, you can create an issue.

-Don't hesitate to check the issue section to find something to work on !
+We welcome contributions to this project.
+To contribute:

+Fork the repository.
+Create a new branch for your feature or bug fix.
+Commit your changes with clear, descriptive messages.
+Create a pull request against the main branch of this repository.

 ## Authors